Hitsuji-M/Echosight/README.md

 A video game based on a dark universe where only sound can help you travel in obscutiry

+### How to play it
+You can just download the release [here](https://github.com/Hitsuji-M/Echosight/tree/release). <br>
+Keep in mind that it was our first time doing a Unity game and it's a student projet ^^

 ### What is it ?
 Echosight is a project made with Unity and C# as a final project for my first year in my engineer degree. <br>
 This is just a POC (Equivalent to the tutorial) to show how the game works.
 Everything has been made so we can extend the game with more levels and more detailed story.